 The National Parks Service has taken on the challenge of preserving these amazing sites, while still giving access to the public.
-This is why, with the exception of the “Step House,” you must acquire a ticket to go on a ranger-guided tour if you wish to actually walk through the cliff dwellings and not just see them from the overlooks above.
-The tickets are currently a very reasonable $7/person for each of the sites.
+This is why, with the exception of the “Step House,” you must acquire a ticket to go on a ranger-guided tour if you wish to actually walk through the cliff dwellings and not just see them from the overlooks.
+The tickets are very reasonable priced.
 I personally appreciate this approach as far too many places have been vandalized by the degenerates of our populace and places like this deserve to be well protected for future generations.

-Getting the actual tickets for these tours was the most confusing, challenging, and downright frustrating part of our visit in 2017.
+Getting the actual tickets for these tours was the most confusing, challenging, and downright frustrating part of our visit.
 Luckily, the parks service has upgraded the system and you can now reserve your tour through recreation.gov well in advance.
-The park also reserves a portion of the tickets for first-come, first-served day of visitors.
+The park also reserves a portion of the tickets for first-come, first-served day-of visitors.
 The number of people the park allows on each tour and the number of tours they give each day is limited, although they do try to provide tours throughout the day by running them back to back at the most popular sites.
 These sites are also open seasonally, usually mid-May to mid-October, so don’t try to go in the middle of winter.
 Click here for the exact seasonal hours.

 Where to Get the Tickets